crmathieu/daq/README.md

 ```
 localhost:1969/stream/123
 ```
-- *1969* is the default web port from which you can request a connection to the ground station process.
+- *1969* is the default web port from which you can request a connection
 - *123* is the authentication token you must provide to access the service.

 You should get a page showing you not much, as the vehicle hasn't been launched yet.

 ### Third, launch the rocket
 Go to daq/cmd/downlink/launch and type: